JennaScvl/The-Impossible-Deposits/README.md

 ---

-### Custodial file 113/88, Forensic comparison, Object 113 vs. production batch L4-073-2061-EMP (conducted with manufacturer's cooperation under seal), August 2061
+*Custodial file 113/88, Forensic comparison, Object 113 vs. production batch L4-073-2061-EMP (conducted with manufacturer's cooperation under seal), August 2061*

 Under a non-disclosure instrument whose negotiation the file politely declines to describe, the brand's current corporate parent, its fifth, granted access to line records, print tooling, and materials certifications.

-Findings:

-1. **Trade dress:** identical to the 2061 refresh in every element, to the limit of measurement.
+The findings: the trade dress is identical to the 2061 refresh in every element, to the limit of measurement.
 The design was developed 2058–2060 by an external agency; the design files, versioned and timestamped, show ordinary iteration, seventeen rejected comps, one crisis over the yellow, with no discontinuity, no incursion, and no personnel with any conceivable link to the file.
-2. **Lot string L4 · 073 · EMP:** conforms to the plant coding scheme introduced company-wide in January 2061.
+The lot string L4 · 073 · EMP conforms to the plant coding scheme introduced company-wide in January 2061.
 Line 4, Emporia, ran the new carton on day 073.
 Object 113 is, by its own label, a unit of that batch.
-3. **Print:** the rotary process leaves a periodic micro-defect from a scratch on cylinder 3 (magenta), present across the sampled 2061 run.
+The print: the rotary process leaves a periodic micro-defect from a scratch on cylinder 3 (magenta), present across the sampled 2061 run.
 The identical defect, at identical period and phase, is present on Object 113, overlaid, in the Object's case, by thirty-three centuries of ink-film degradation.
-4. **Board, film, adhesives, resin batch markers:** matched, matched, matched, matched.
+Board, film, adhesives, resin batch markers: matched, matched, matched, matched.

 The two objects differ in exactly one measurable respect: age.